 Jesus was addressing hypocrites – those who refuse to take responsibility for their own faults before judging the faults of others.
 It was a warning against hypocrisy.
 Apostle Paul echoed this in Romans 2:22 “You who say that people should not commit adultery, do you commit adultery?
 You who abhor idols, do you rob temples?”
 This hypocrisy is seen in how cults attack others for what they are guilty of.

-In vs. 6 of Matthew 7, Jesus said: “Give not that which is holy to the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you.”
-These are directives for us to judge what is holy and people if they are symbolically “dogs or pigs.”
+In vs. 6 of Matthew 7, Jesus said: “Do not give dogs what is sacred; do not throw your pearls to pigs.
+If you do, they may trample them under their feet, and then turn and tear you into pieces.”
+These are directives for us to judge what is holy or not and whether people are symbolically “dogs or pigs.”
 In scripture, the term “dogs” is used of fools (Pr.
 26:11), false prophets (Is.
 56:10), wicked men (Ps.
 22:16), homosexuals (Dt.
 23:18) and backsliders (2 Pet.
 2:20-23).
 Thus, Jesus was telling us to judge lives and teachings.

 Let’s Respect other Religions!